1970 Liberty Bowl: Game summary

-In an early defensive struggle, Tulane threatened to score first after Rick Kingrea intercepted a Paul Arendt pass an returned it to the Colorado six-yard line.
+In an early defensive struggle, Tulane threatened to score first after Rick Kingrea intercepted a Paul Arendt pass and returned it to the Colorado six-yard line.
 Four plays later the Green Wave scored first on a 19-yard Lee Gibson field goal.
 Colorado evened the score 3–3 in the second quarter on a 32-yard David Haney field goal to cap a 15-play, 63-yard drive.
 In the second half the Green Wave scored touchdowns on a pair of David Abercrombie runs to win the game 17–3.
 For his 124 yards rushing and two touchdowns, Abercrombie was named the game's Most Valuable Player.